-Tune in at 4 Pm Eastern on Monday, which is 6 AM Tuesday in eastern Australia.
-Or at 6 AM Eastern Wednesday which is 8 PM in Eastern Australia.
-Joining is easy.
-Simply tell that SmartSpeaker of yours to play Mushroom FM and you will be whisked their faster than Larry can take off his hat.
+Tune in at 4 PM Eastern on Monday, which is 6 AM Tuesday in Eastern Australia.
+Or at 6 AM Eastern Wednesday, which is 8 PM in Eastern Australia.
+It's easy!
+Just tell that SmartSpeaker of yours to play Mushroom FM, and you will be there real quick.

 Only on Mushroom Escape: